rafutek/simulogic/README.md

 # Simulogic

-This project was generated and managed using [Nx](https://nx.dev).

-The finality is a web interface allowing the simulation and visualization of logic circuits.
+This university project is a web interface allowing the simulation and visualization of logic circuits.

 ## Dependencies

+- GNU/Linux
+The simulator needs this operating system to work.

+- Java and ANTLR lib
+The first simulator part needs a Java environment with ANTLR library.
+You must build the Java circuit creator to use the simulator, see README in *simulator/* for details.

+- make and C++ compiler
+The second simulator part needs make and g++.

+- Docker
+The MySQL database used to store circuit and simulation files informations is deployed with docker-compose.

+- Yarn
-This is a NodeJS projet, so it uses node packages listed in *package.json*.
-I use yarn as node package manager, but you can use npm if you want.
+It uses a series of packages listed in *package.json*.
+I use yarn to manage them, but you can use npm if you want.
-Run `yarn` to install them, `yarn script-name` to run a script.
+Run `yarn` to install the packages.

-Install nx globally with `yarn global add @nrwl/cli`.

-You also need to [install docker-compose](https://docs.docker.com/compose/install/) if not already done.

-You must build the java circuit creator to use the simulator, see README in `./simulator` for details.
+The main packages are: Nx for the project management, Nest for the server app, and React for the interface app.

+Some scripts are also defined in *package.json*, run `yarn script-name [optional-arguments]` to execute one of them.

 ## Development

-Run `docker-compose up` to create a mysql docker container (used by the server).
+Run `docker-compose up` to deploy the database on port 3036.

-Run `nx serve server` to generate the server app on http://localhost:3333/.
+Run `yarn nx serve server` to deplou the server app on port 8080.

-Run `nx serve interface` to generate the interface app on http://localhost:4200/.
+Run `yarn nx serve interface` to deploy the interface app on port 4200.
+Visit http://localhost:4200/ in your browser.

-Run `nx run ui:storybook` to launch ui storybook on http://localhost:4400/.
+To see the several components of the interface, run `yarn nx run ui:storybook` to launch storybook on port 4400.
+Visit http://localhost:4400/ in your browser.

-The apps will automatically reload if you change any of the source files.
+Note: The apps will automatically reload if you change any of the source files.

-## Build
+## Production (not finished)

-Run `nx build app` to build a project (interface or server).
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+To deploy the project in a production environment, Dockerfiles are used to create environment, server and interface production images.
+They are used in *docker-compose.prod.yml* but Traefik service still needs to be configured.

-## Running unit tests
+## Running tests

-Run `nx test interface` to execute the unit tests of the interface app via [Jest](https://jestjs.io).
-You can also run `nx test server` and `nx test ui`.
+Run `yarn nx test server` to execute the unit tests of the server app via Jest.

-Run `nx affected:test` to execute the unit tests affected by a change.

-## Understand your workspace

-Run `nx dep-graph` to see a diagram of the dependencies of your projects.